kirbydesign/designsystem/accessibility-guidelines.md

 The content on [a11y.coffee](https://a11y.coffee) is a great starting point; especially its [coffee metaphor](https://a11y.coffee/a11y-testing-making-coffee/) serves as a good overview of testing methods.
 Furthermore it also has a list of [quick wins](https://a11y.coffee/quick-wins/) for those who want to get their hands dirty.

+### Check out the WCAG standard

+WCAG is the standard by the W3C Web Accessibility Initiative (WAI) that explains how to make content more accessible to people with disabilities.

+It is worth checking out as it is the standard upon which all other work in the web accessibility domain is based.

+[This overview](https://www.w3.org/WAI/standards-guidelines/wcag/) serves as a good starting point for diving into the [WCAG standard](https://www.w3.org/TR/WCAG21/).

 ### Topics for exploration

 When diving into a new field it can be useful to have some topics and a general idea of which way to direct learning.
 We believe the following topics are important to have knowledge about, when getting into web accessibility: